diessica/elementaryos-essentials/README.md

 ![Elementary OS softwares kit](http://i.imgur.com/moyUDfb.gif)

 A kit of essential tools for users who want an easy and objective experience with Elementary OS - and other Ubuntu-based distros.
-Useful for those who are migrating from Windows to Elementary or wants to migrate someone. :-)
+Useful for those who are migrating from Windows to Elementary or want to migrate someone. :-)

-(All software recommended here have a installation guide **via Terminal** using **apt-get** package manager, for objectivity.
-However, if you want, [most of them] is also available in **Software Center**.)
+(All software recommended here got a installation guide **via Terminal** through **apt-get** package manager, for objectivity.
+However, if you want, [most of them] are also available in **Software Center**.)

 ## Language
 * [Português](https://github.com/diessica/elementaryos-essentials/blob/master/translations/pt-br/README.md)